pranab/avenir/README.md

 ## Introduction
-Set of predictive and exploratory machine learning tools.
-Runs on Hadoop, Spark and Storm
+Set of predictive and exploratory machine learning tools with Spark and Python

 ## Philosophy
 * Simple to use